 Can you swim in Lake Garda?

 The short answer is yes.
 You can swim in Lake Garda!
-It’s one of the many reasons that people make the journey to the area during the summertime.
-Many of the towns on this list have a beach of some sort that offers a great place to relax and swim, such as the shingle-beach you’ll find in Sirmione.
+It’s one of the many reasons people journey to the area during summer.
+Many of the towns on this list have a beach that offers a great place to relax and swim, such as the shingle beach you’ll find in Sirmione.
 Keep in mind that the water of Lake Garda can get pretty cold during the winter months, so don’t expect to dive in during that time!

 Is Lake Garda worth visiting?

-Lake Garda is without a doubt worth visiting as it’s one of the best places to visit in all of Italy.
-Between the multitude of colorful towns surrounding the lake, the picturesque mountains dominating much of the background in many different directions, and the breathtaking views of the lake itself, it’s a stunning place to visit.
+Lake Garda is undoubtedly worth visiting as it’s one of the best places to visit in all of Italy.
+Between the many colorful towns surrounding the lake, the picturesque mountains dominating much of the background in many different directions, and the breathtaking views of the lake itself, it’s a stunning place to visit.

 Is Lake Garda expensive?

 Lake Garda is not typically seen as being overly expensive by most people who visit, but it isn’t exactly cheap either.
 The highest cost of a trip to Lake Garda, besides the hotel or lodging, is the transportation to get around the lake.
-If you don’t have your own car to get around, you can spend a few hundred dollars over a week-long trip just to get around.
+If you don’t have your own car, you can spend a few hundred dollars over a week-long trip just to get around.
 In general, it’s a bit more expensive to visit than some of Italy’s other popular destinations.